happytm/BatteryNode/README.md

 - The mains powered single ESP32 Gateway device (may or may not be connected to internet) with SoftAP setting.This is the main brain and single point entry from a smartphone or a PC responsible for providing access to moniter and control whole home automation network.
 - Maines powered room/zone sensors with WiFi station setting.
 There must be atleast 1 sensor for each room/zone.
 Ideally they should have IR transmitter/IR blaster to control any appliace with IR receiver within line of sight.
 Make any electric device IR controllable using https://www.youtube.com/watch?v=RdqzdMUO6QE
 - Battery powered sensors mostly for locations (indoor/outdoor) where mains power is not available.
 Mostly used for monitoring purpose but can be used for control purposes also.
-TODO : Implement BLE communication using CH582F/CH570/CH572 for battery powered sensors for lower cost (less than $2) and power consumption (around 15 mA).
+TODO : Implement BLE or RF communication using CH582F/CH570/CH572 using https://github.com/Witawat/CH570D-SimpleHAL for battery powered sensors for lower cost (less than $2) and power consumption (around 15 mA).

 ### Easily customisable with basic coding knowledge